Haibo-Zhou/LongImageStitcher/README.md

 ### Yeah, it has many bugs:
 1. I found some screenshots in Youtube app works, some of them not.
 2. The generated stitched image from openCV is Squashed with wrong ratio.
-3. Now, it only could stitched like 3, 4 images at most.
+3. Now, it could only stitch 3, 4 images at most.
 I'd like to look into this problem later to make it support more images as a scrollView.
 4. I got interest at the algorithm of how openCV stitch the images, but I didn't find the code yet, maybe it is hided deeper, will dig more.